What is the Student Simulation Competition?

 What is the application process?

-Students may self-register for the competition starting November 20.
+Students may self-register for the competition starting in December 2019.
 Self-registering students will be assigned to teams that have fewer than five students.

-Dean nomination process will begin on October 15 and close on December 20.
-Self-registering students will apply to participate in the simulation beginning on November 20 until December 20.
-Students will be notified of acceptance on a rolling basis.
-The deadline to apply will be December 20.
+Dean nomination process will begin on October 30 and close on January 15, 2020.
+Self-registering students will apply to participate in the simulation beginning on December 1 until January 20, 2020.

 Is there a cost to participate?

 NO!
 Participation is free, but students are expected to travel to a regional competition site.
-Host schools/cities have been selected to be within driving distance to as many students as possible.
 Students should approach their institution about helping to cover travel costs.
-If schools are unwilling or unable to cover costs, NASPAA may be able to provide partial reimbursement for students.
+If schools are unwilling or unable to cover costs, please contact us at firstname.lastname@example.org.
+Click here for more information on travel assistance.

-This year’s topic is forced migration.
+This year’s topic is on Sustainable Cities.
 No prior knowledge or focus in this area is required to compete.

 More questions?
 Please contact us